YACOWS/IWantToWorkAtYACOWS/cv.md

 * GIAC STAR - Comprehensive Packet Analysis

+## Professional

+**Opencoding Consultoria Ltda. ( current working, self employed )**

+Solution Architect in Cloud Computing Services with Amazon Web Services.

+Responsible for design and implementation of infrastructure projects.
+Migration of working environments and creation of new ones.

+Using basically Linux (RedHat, Ubuntu, AmazonLinux, CentOS), Windows, AWS, Python, Fabric.

+**WestWing Brasil**

+The venture of Westwing.de in Brazil that is the world's most lucrative company.

+Working with infrastructure, using Linux servers to maintain the sites running, databases in Mysql and  HA cluster.

+Using, Shell Script, Nginx, Mysql, Python, Linux RedHat and Debian, SVN and GNU Make (Deploy)

+**Qualys Inc.**

+The most rewarded company in the computer security in United States.

+Working as Security Researcher in Malware and Vulnarability Directory.

+Using Python, Django, Shell Script and Linux, for different tasks.

+**MC Minicom Comércios e Serviços Ltda (Mc Minicom Services and Trades)**

+Company in the IT segment and Software development of financial brazilian market.

+Started as PHP Programmer.

+Working as Software Engineer using Python, Django, Shell Script and C.

+Working as Network Admin.

+**Prodam – Companhia de Processamento de Dados do Município de São Paulo (Data Processing Company of Sao Paulo City)**

+Company in the segment of IT and digital inclusion.

+Linux SysAdmin.

+**Grupo Tilelli (Tilelli Group)**

+Group composed by three companies, two in the juridical branch and other in immobilary.

+Linux Servers consulting.

 __Dicas:__

 * Coloque o seu CV aqui, __não coloque só um link para um site externo tipo LinkedIn e about.me__.
 Você pode até colocar o seu linkedin, mas como uma informação a mais no seu CV.